egberts/bind9_parser/README.md

 Token parser is chosen here for the primary purpose of performing automated checking of its valid settings.
 No concrete syntax tree (and certainly no abstract syntax tree either).

-This is about as simple as getting and setting configurations with like an `.INI` file, but with the complex `named.conf` instead.
+This is about as simple as getting and setting configurations with like an `.INI` file, but with the complexity of `named.conf` instead.

 # Token Parser Design